nortmas/drupal-go/README.md

 # Drupal Go

-It's a starting point for new Drupal project.
+It's a starting point for a new Drupal project.
 Drupal GO will automatically prepare a local development environment and install Drupal project using best practices.
 Also, it supplies a number of useful tools/commands/aliases you can work with.

 The Drupal Go based on [Composer template for Drupal project](https://github.com/drupal-composer/drupal-project), [Robo](https://robo.li) and [drupal4docker](https://github.com/wodby/docker4drupal).